Eclipses

 It is dangerous to your eyesight to stare at the sun, so here are a few tips if you want to try to observe a solar eclipse:

-• Safe solar viewers are available from a number of sources – just do a web search with the terms, eclipse shades, eclipse glasses, or solar viewers.
+• Safe solar viewers are available from several sources – just do a web search with the terms, eclipse shades, eclipse glasses, or solar viewers.

-• A shade 14 welder's lens is safe for viewing the sun, but regular shades (e.g. 10) are still too bright, though they may be acceptable for quick looks if the sun is low on the horizon.
+• A shade 14 welder's lens is safe for viewing the sun, but with regular shades (e.g. 10), the sun is still too bright.
+Regular shades may be acceptable for quick looks if the sun is low on the horizon.

 • Don't try to improvise on your own filter.
 See these resources from Fred Espenak and the American Astronomical Society for information on safe solar viewers.

-• Never try to look directly at the sun through unfiltered (or inappropriately filtered) binoculars, telescopes, or telephoto lenses.
+• Do not stare at the sun for long periods of time, and NEVER try to look directly at the sun through unfiltered (or inappropriately filtered) binoculars, telescopes, or telephoto lenses.
+You will damage your eyesight.